Rinse the Blood Off My Toga: Description

 In addition to the roles of Flavius, Brutus, and Calpurnia, there are eight supporting male roles.
 Like other sketches by the comedy duo, the script requires audience familiarity with history, the classics, and even Latin for an appreciation of its humour.

+The skit traditionally begins with the statement "This play is presented with apologies to William Shakespeare - and Sir Francis Bacon, just in case," a reference to the longstanding Baconian theory of Shakespeare authorship.

 Reception

 Wayne and Shuster's 1957 British television performance of the sketch received praise from British TV producers and invitations to return.
 Though the newspapers did not review the sketch, a Canadian-born critic for The Evening Standard sent a note to their hotel, stating, "Well done.
 Canada is proud of you."

 Wayne and Shuster's performance of the sketch in their debut on The Ed Sullivan Show was an immediate success.
 Jack Gould of The New York Times declared Wayne and Shuster to be "the harbingers of literate slapstick on TV".
 The show's ratings—which had dropped from No. 1 to the low 20s—soared that night, and Sullivan called the duo "the biggest hit on my show in the ten years we've been on the air".

 Several lines from the script became popular catchphrases.
 Flavius's order of a "martinus" (a single martini) in a Roman bar prompted some New York bars to begin offering a "Martinus Special".
 A Toronto bar introduced a drink called "Big Julie", after the sketch's moniker for Julius Caesar.